 In most schools, everyone in a class is taught the same thing at the same time.
-At Kairos, you get to decide the speed you work through material.
-That means you'll never be bored because a teacher's going too slow, and you'll never be confused because a teacher's going too fast.
+At Kairos, students get to decide the speed you work through material.
+That means students will never be bored because a teacher's going too slow, and will never be confused because a teacher's going too fast.

 To do this, we use a world-class resource: The Summit Learning Platform.
-You'll move through courses on the Platform as you master material, working with peers and teachers to complete a wide range of real-world projects.
-You'll access the Platform on your very own Chromebook (provided by Kairos).
+Students will move through courses on the Platform as they master material, working with peers and teachers to complete a wide range of real-world projects.
+Students will access the Platform on their own Chromebook (provided by Kairos).